Heaven’s Gate, Jonestown, Scientology, Manson Family … destructive cults abound.

 Remember, never attempt to control your community.
 Instead, participate as a co-creator.

-Okay, now it’s your turn to go start a movement, establish a tribe, create a cult.
+Okay, now it’s your turn to go start a movement, establish a tribe, create a Cult Brand.